 It turns a time-heavy, error-prone review process into a plate-based search workflow, allowing staff to retrieve relevant entry and exit evidence in seconds instead of hours.

 Because parking operators often need to reconstruct events during disputes.
-A searchable timeline with footage references is more defensible and operationally useful than raw archives alone.
+A searchable timeline with footage references is more defensible and more operationally useful than raw archives alone.

-Parking operators, private garages, property managers, and system integrators who already have video infrastructure but need faster retrieval, better traceability, and a practical ANPR intelligence layer.
+Parking operators, private garages, property managers, and system integrators who already have video infrastructure but need faster retrieval, better traceability, and a practical ANPR layer.